linbug/linbug.github.io/_posts/2016-01-09-slaying-the-sql-dragon.md

 5. You can cater to future requirements

     It’s easy to add more data that are not yet needed, but might be in the future.
 For example, you might be going to a cheese rolling convention in Manhattan, where you anticipate making lots of new friends from around the world.
 In preparation for your trip, you could expand your cities table in you friend address database to include all of the cities in the world, even though they aren't being referenced by anything yet.
-You can’t do this with a flat table.
+You can’t do this with a flat table (well, you could, but not without adding a lot of ugly null values).
 Of course, designing a database from scratch that is extensible and maintainable can be really tricky, as demonstrated in this fun blog post about [designing the most egalitarian marriage database](http://qntm.org/gay).

 ##Interacting with relational databases
 Data manipulation in relational databases is performed by making queries in Structured Query Language (SQL).
 All SQL operations do one of four fundamental types of operation: